GII/emdb/docs/source/how_to_do/yaml_launch_files.md

 **Launch setup:**

 Here we have to put the input arguments and parameters that the execution nodes will take.
-Also, we have to put the essential execution nodes to launch de architecture (commander, ltm) and the other ones that launch our specific modules, such as the Discrete Event Simulator, for example.
+Also, we have to put the essential execution nodes to launch the architecture (commander, ltm) and the other ones that launch our specific modules, such as the Discrete Event Simulator, for example.

 ```python
 def launch_setup(context: LaunchContext, *args, **kwargs):